 Malta is a small archipelago in the Mediterranean Sea, with Italy to the north, Libya to the south and Tunisia to the east.
-Starting in 2021, visitors from outside of the EU will need to apply for a Malta ETIAS in order to visit this picturesque Mediterranean island nation.
+Starting in 2021, some visitors from outside of the EU will need to apply for a Malta ETIAS permit in order to visit this picturesque Mediterranean island nation.

 The ETIAS is a new visa waiver scheme being introduced in Europe in order to improve border security and immigration control.
 The European Travel Information and Authorisation System (ETIAS) will be similar to the US ESTA in many ways and it aims not to discourage travel but to make Europe a safer place to visit after some years of turmoil including terrorist attacks and immigration issues.

 As part of the Schengen zone, Malta is one of the various ETIAS countries who will play host to this system for any travelers wishing to enter and travel around the country.